Persons

 Jochen_greyJochen Britz is a Researcher at the German Research Center for Artificial Intelligence (DFKI).
 He graduated in Computer and Communications Technology (CuK) at the Saarland University in 2013.
 Since 2012 he is working in the research team on Intelligent User Interfaces group.
 In the AAL domain, he is involved in the national government funded project SUCH and in the Projects Mobia and AdAPT partly founded by the German Federal Ministry of Education and Research (BMBF).

-Maurice Rekrut is a Researcher at the German Research Center for Artificial Intelligence (DFKI).
+Dr. Maurice Rekrut is a Senior Researcher at the German Research Center for Artificial Intelligence (DFKI).
 He graduated in Biomedical Engineering at the University of Applied Sciences Saarland (HTW Saarland) with focus on Neural Engineering and received his MSc in 2013.
-Since then he is working at DFKI in the research Team on Intelligent User Interfaces Group.
-In the AAL Domain he is involved in the national government funded Project SUCH and in the Project Mobia partly founded by the German Federal Ministry of Education and Research (BMBF).
+Since then he has been working at DFKI in the cognitive assistants research department.
+In 2023 he received his PhD in Computer Science under the supervision of Prof. Dr. Antonio Krüger for the thesis “Leveraging EEG-based Speech Imagery Brain- Computer Interfaces”.
+His research focuses on Brain-Computer Interfaces and their application in real-world scenarios.
+He is involved in several national und international research projects concerning this topic as for example EXPECT, BISON, NEARBY or HAIKU.

 Former Members: